jonah555/fantasy-hooplab/README.md

 ### 5. TO DO

+0. fix sorting problem (11 is currently smaller than 8)
+1. players lost shouldn't have included Free Agents
-1. update categories order
+2. update categories order
-2. add ORIGINAL standing projection after trade analysis
+3. add ORIGINAL standing projection after trade analysis
-3. add stats splits control, it is only using 2026 season total stats for now
+4. add stats splits control, it is only using 2026 season total stats for now
-4. add a ranking function with punting categories functionality => show players table based on ranking
+5. add a ranking function with punting categories functionality => show players table based on ranking
-5. add scaling color from green to no color to red to all stats, green as above avg, red as below avg using z scores
+6. add scaling color from green to no color to red to all stats, green as above avg, red as below avg using z scores
-6. add position filter using player.eligible_slots
+7. add position filter using player.eligible_slots
-7. add match up page and utils/fantasy functions
+8. add match up page and utils/fantasy functions
-8. update get_roster because I need to add schedule to all players, now only roster players have schedule
+9. update get_roster because I need to add schedule to all players, now only roster players have schedule

-11/25/2025
+2025/11/26